Hide sensitive details

 Drop a photo above to enable download.

 Regions are stored as relative coordinates (0 to 1 in each axis), not pixel positions.
-This means the blur regions scale perfectly when the source image is rendered at its native resolution for export.
+This means they scale perfectly when the source image is rendered at its native resolution for export.
 A region drawn on a 1920-pixel preview ends up in exactly the right place on a 24-megapixel original because the coordinates are resolution-independent.

 Everything happens locally.
-The image is loaded as an object URL, all blur regions are drawn into a Canvas in your tab, and the exported Blob is downloaded directly.
+The image is loaded as an object URL, all redaction is drawn into a Canvas in your tab, and the exported Blob is downloaded directly.
 There is no upload step, which is critical for the kind of content this tool is built for — photos with bystanders, documents with personal data, screenshots with credentials.

 Common Use Cases